NathanKewley/Japanese/Grammar/verb-types.md

 ### Goadn Conjugation

 Conjugating a `Godan` verb is a bit more complicated than `Ichidan`.
-I requires knowing the Japanese `vowel order` of `あ → い → う → え → お`.
+It requires knowing the Japanese `vowel order` of `あ → い → う → え → お`.
 Preparing a `Godan` verb for conjugation requires taking the last sound of the verb and moving it `up` the `vowel order` one step.

 For instance the last sound of `かく` is `う`, moving that `う` up once in the `vowel order` to `い` changes the `く` to `き` creating `かき`.